 "I’ve known Billy a long, long time.... he showed up at another house I had, to recover from years of Andy.
 It was around 1970, I think, after the Holy Ghost had told him to leave Andy forever.
 That was when he left everything behind.
 He was completely out of his mind.
 He read the same page of the same book for several months: page thirty-seven of Esoteric Astrology by Alice Bailey.
 He would see things in the air and he would catch them.
 This went on for months and months." – Diane di Prima

-In 1977, Name moved back to Poughkeepsie, NY, reestablished his New York connections, contacting Warhol and Henry Geldzahler.
-When he asked Geldzahler about getting back his Warhol paintings he was informed that they had all been stolen and were never recovered.
-Name went back to school, earning his degree in business administration.
-In 1986, he started the Mid-Hudson Arts & Science Center, continued writing poetry, and developed a co-op with artists from the mid-Hudson area.
+In 1977, Name left San Francisco and moved back to Poughkeepsie, NY, reestablishing his New York connections with Warhol and Henry Geldzahler.
+When he asked Geldzahler about getting back his Warhol paintings he was informed that they had all been stolen by Paul America and were never recovered.
+Name went back to school, earning his degree in business administration and in 1986, he started the Mid-Hudson Arts & Science Center, continued writing poetry, and developed a co-op with artists from the mid-Hudson area.

 In 1980, Warhol used many of Name’s photographs to illustrate his memoir of the 1960s, POPism in which he wrote: